Today I wanted to share more about a concept that I mention a lot, but haven’t devoted much space to unpacking: ‘felt safety’.

 The term felt safety was developed by a developmental psychologist named Dr. Karyn Purvis.
 It means ‘that adults arrange the environment and adjust their behavior so children can feel in a profound and basic way that they are truly safe in their home and with us.’

 Felt-safety is a subjective experience and will look different from kid-to-kid.
 Critically, the absence of physical dangers and immediate threats in the environment does not mean that kids automatically feel safe.
-This may be because they have stored body memories3 that are being recalled, even though those threats have been removed.
+This may be because they have stored body memories that are being recalled, even though those threats have been removed.
 This is particularly true for foster and adopted kids.
 And kids with brain-based differences such as Autism or ADHD, feeding-differences like PDF or ARFID, or sensory processing differences may also experience a lack of safety around food.
 Even neurotypical kids who are otherwise pretty confident eaters may experience a lack of felt safety from time to time (for instance, eating at a friend’s house for the first time, eating in the school cafeteria).

 How we experience safety depends on our neuroception.
 Neuroception is how we unconsciously distinguish whether situations or people are safe, dangerous, or life-threatening.
 In the example given above, the child registered the adult’s requests to wait until dinner as a threat; perhaps that they weren’t going to have enough to eat, and therefore risk starvation, even though that wasn’t the case.